Contact us Request demo

 We know that using Graphnet we can apply filters using the John Hopkins tool and that presents to us around 17,000 patients that meet the criteria that would have a probability of emergency admissions.
 We are aiming - through the use of the tool - to target 9,000 of those patients.
 We’ve had agreement in Liverpool for us to be able to use this proactively and we're going to scale up the number of patients we put on LTC monitoring.

-The Graphnet and Docobo PHITA (Population Health Insights To Actions) approach - which joins up population health and remote monitoring - enables users to identify cohorts of patients who require proactive support and breaks down barriers between healthcare organisations with its seamless case management.
+The Graphnet and Docobo CIPHA (Combined Intelligence for Population Health Action) approach - which joins up population health and remote monitoring - enables users to identify cohorts of patients who require proactive support and breaks down barriers between healthcare organisations with its seamless case management.
 This means that the entire care team has access to pertinent information while facilitating online interaction between patients and clinicians and implementing remote monitoring technology for continuous care in the comfort of patients’ homes.

 How does the new approach work?